 Nut butters are creamy (or crunchy, if you like that sort of thing), nutritious, and delicious.
 And you can make your own nut butter at home in a matter of minutes with just a single ingredient: nuts.

-Too often, store bought nut butters are loaded with bad oils (read more about oils here), preservatives, and even sugar.
-In the United States, peanut butter has to contain at least 90% peanuts.
+Too often, store bought nut butters are loaded with highly processed (and hard to digest) oils, preservatives, and even sugar.
+In the United States, peanut butter only has to contain at least 90% peanuts.
 So that's up to 10% of some combination of "fillers".
 Most likely vegetable oils, processed salts, and sugar.